kach/nearley/docs/md/custom-tokens-and-lexers.md

-# Custom tokens and lexers
+## Custom tokens and lexers

+There are two ways nearley can parse token streams.

-## Custom token matchers
+### Custom token matchers

 Aside from the lexer infrastructure, nearley provides a lightweight way to parse arbitrary streams.